 The cost is a huge factor.
 Especially if you don’t like to drink or plan on drinking.

 The Disney progressive dinner isn’t a great choice for guests that are new to Disney World.
 While you can certainly get a small sampling of the different resorts and menus, you’d be better off doing it on your own.
-Make a dining reservation at one of the resorts, and then take the monorail to visit the others on your own time.
+Make a dining reservation at one of the resorts (keep in mind these Disney restaurant secrets), and then take the monorail to visit the others on your own time.

 A lot of the guests on our Dine Around were Disney fans or frequent Disney visitors.
 Most people seemed to come to the Walt Disney World Resort a few times a year, or were DVC members.
 A few local residents were on the progressive dinner, too.